 I like homeschooling on the cheap just like everyone else.
-In fact, I’ve been able to homeschool very frugally over the years and provide my children a top notch education.
+In fact, I’ve been able to homeschool very frugally over the years and provide my children with a top-notch education.
+However, there are some common traps that come with free or inexpensive homeschooling that I’d like to help you avoid.

-However, before I get into my tips for homeschooling frugally, I really must share a few notes of caution.
-Over the years, I’ve seen this homeschool-for-free bandwagon head down a bumpy path that has the potential to take homeschoolers to the wrong destination.
+Over the years, I’ve watched a few homeschooling bandwagons head down a path that has the potential to take homeschoolers to the wrong destination.

 - Just because a freebie is posted on an “educational” website or blog doesn’t automatically mean it has great educational value.